 - The Flathead Valley received 325 new guest rooms during the summer of 2016.
-In 2018 additional new lodging properties are opening in Whitefish and Kalispell.
+Two new lodging properties are opening in Whitefish and Kalispell for a total of 186 additional rooms added to the inventory in 2018.
+Opening in 2019 is an 84 room My Place in Kalispell.
 The new inventory has already proven to demand adjustments for the established properties, particularly outside of the summer busy season. - Availability of direct air service to Kalispell is a focus for both the tourism and the business communities.
 Cost and availability of seats is a barrier for Kalispell to effectively increase visitations from some geographic and psychographic markets.
-The nonprofit Glacier AERO group continues to work with airlines and the community to fund MRG's and marketing campaigns. - Climate change is affecting our weather, stream flows, water temperature and forests.
+The nonprofit Glacier AERO group continues to work with airlines and the community to fund minimum revenue guarantees (MRG) and marketing campaigns. - Climate change is affecting our weather, stream flows, water temperature and forests.
 Weather conditions that are deviating from historical patterns are posing a challenge for tourism in northwest Montana.
 Our area relies heavily on predictable water and air temperatures and appropriate levels of precipitation for winter activities, major events, and to avoid summer wildfires. - The National Park Service is anticipating a fee increase which will affect Glacier National Park during the peak summer season.
-The increase would significantly impact tour operators. - Depending on national policy decisions regarding travel ban and immigration, negative media coverage may continue to have an impact on international travel to the U.S. and Montana.
+The increase would significantly impact tour operators.

-- The lack of public transportation throughout the Flathead Valley as well as from Kalispell to Glacier Park impacts some visitors including the international traveler.
+- Depending on national policy decisions regarding travel ban and immigration, negative media coverage may continue to have an impact on international travel to the U.S. and Montana. - The lack of public transportation throughout the Flathead Valley as well as from Kalispell to Glacier Park impacts some visitors including the international traveler.
 It is hoped that the implementation of Uber and other ride-sharing services will help to offset some of that demand. - Although the area's tourism industry is making strides in smoothing out the hotel occupancy levels between the height of summer and the quiet of November and April, seasonality continues to be a challenge.
 The seasonality creates work force issues both due to a shortage of qualified workers in the summer and ability to maintain adequate staffing levels during the fluctuating shoulder and winter months. - The traditional lodging properties in Kalispell are experiencing the impacts of the increasing popularity of VRBO, Airbnb and other shared economies.
 There has been a measurable decrease in room night stays by teams attending signature events and an obvious increase of businesses utilizing space within the historic downtown buildings to create rental space that doesn't fit within the room requirement structure for TBID.
 As the shared economy options grow and shift it is crucial that Montana Department of Revenue and local municipalities ensure proper taxes are collected.